petercrabtree/ComfyUI-Prediction/README.md

 ## Primitive Nodes
 All other predictions can be implemented in terms of these nodes.
 However, it may get a little messy.

 **Conditioned Prediction** - Evaluate your chosen model with a prompt (conditioning).
 You need to pick a unique conditioning name like "positive", "negative", or "empty".
-(The names are arbitrary and you can choose any name, but the names may evenutally interact with ControlNet if/when it's implemented.)
+(The names are arbitrary and you can choose any name, but the names may eventually interact with ControlNet if/when it's implemented.)

 **Combine Predictions** - Operates on two predictions.
 Supports add (+), subtract (-), multiply (*), divide (/), [vector projection](https://en.wikipedia.org/wiki/Vector_projection) (proj), [vector rejection](https://en.wikipedia.org/wiki/Vector_projection) (oproj), min, and max.<br>
 ``prediction_A <operation> prediction_B``